UPS Battery Lifecycle — SLA vs Lithium-Ion Myths & Facts

-Understanding UPS Battery Types: SLA vs. Lithium-Ion in 2025
+Understanding UPS Battery Types: SLA vs Lithium-Ion

 Let's look at the key differences between the two dominant UPS battery types and why it matters when optimizing system reliability.